The Extraordinary Journey of the Fakir: Release

 The film trailer for Australia was launched in August 2018 by Icon Films Australia & New Zealand on YouTube.
 For release in India the official trailer was launched on 3 June 2019 by Zee Music Company.

 The Extraordinary Journey of The Fakir released on 30 May 2018 in France as L'Extraordinaire Voyage du Fakir.

 The film was released in India, USA, Canada, UK, Singapore and Malaysia on 21 June 2019.
 The film was also dubbed in Tamil as Pakkiri benefiting off Dhanush's popularity.
-The makers had previously considered the title Vaazhkaiyai Thedi Naanum Poren for the dubbed version, which was a based off the song "Udhungada Sangu" from Velaiyilla Pattathari (2014) also starring Dhanush.
+The makers had previously considered the title Vaazhkaiyai Thedi Naanum Poren for the dubbed version, which was based on the song "Udhungada Sangu" from Velaiyilla Pattathari (2014) also starring Dhanush.
 Dhanush sang that same song while promoting the film in Paris.
 The film was made available to stream on Amazon Prime Video.